 6. Always leave an area cleaner than you found it.

 7. Purchase gas, food or supplies as a form of thank you, when feasible.

 8. Be safe!
 Always be aware of your surroundings and leave if you feel unsafe.

 If your plans include touring the area, staying for more than one night or necessitate conduct not within the code,

 please relocate to a local campground.
 It’s the right thing to do!

-Most of the complaints lodged regarding RV parking on business parking lots have to do with aesthetics and perceived abuse of the privilege.
+Most of the complaints lodged regarding RV parking on business parking lots have to do with perceived abuse of the privilege and aesthetics.
 There are a variety of competing interests that were balanced to arrive at this industry-sanctioned code of conduct.
 As you can see, the code of conduct is nothing more than an RVers’ “Good Neighbor” policy.

-Please do not take offense to this; it is only provided as a reminder that RVers must be perceived as good
+Please do not take offense with this; it is only provided as a reminder that RVers must be perceived as good

 neighbors or there will be more pressure to institute state, county and local ordinances to prohibit parking on private business property.